 Reasons to title a parts bike

 Why title a parts bike?
 Because that turns it right back into a normal bike!
 Well, that and a little elbow grease.
 You know it’s too nice to part out, so why not ride it around?
-Double your resale value by fixing that lost title.
+Double your resale value and quadruple your odds of getting a quick sale by fixing that lost title.

 If you speak to someone in person, chances are they can provide you with some paperwork to start the process.
 That process is long and tedious and if you make any mistakes you’re back to square one.